oedisi CLI¶

 Retrieve simulation results

-IPs for containers and corresponding exposed ports are available to users within the docker-compose.yml
+IPs for containers and corresponding exposed ports are available to users within the docker-compose.yml file in the main build folder.

-are container specific (see docker-compose.yml
+and port are container specific (see docker-compose.yml).

 Upload private data¶